emilyhasson/emilyhasson/README.md

 ## 🔭 I'm currently working on

-I'm currently working as a research assistant in Gies College of Business, where I am processing and classifying text data using a custom fine-tuned LLM and an active learning pipeline.
+I'm currently working as a graduate data science intern at The Aerospace Corporation.

 I also have an exciting narrative analysis project in the works.